This Used to Be My Playground: Background and release

 In 1992, Madonna starred in the Penny Marshall directed film A League of Their Own, which portrayed a fictionalized account of the real-life All-American Girls Professional Baseball League (AAGPBL).
 Columbia Records representatives presented music supervisor Jay Landers with the film's script.
 Together with Michael Dilbeck, head of music for Columbia Pictures, they decided to compose a soundtrack for the film.
 According to Landers, Marshall being well connected to the music community also helped them choose the artists they wanted to work with.
 The director wanted the music and songs to be performed by contemporary artists, but catering to the period of 1943–44, which was the film's timeline.
 Carole King had already written the opening song for A League of Their Own, and Madonna being associated with it, Columbia wanted her to record another song.
 Lars recalled that there was some "early hesitation" if Madonna's character should be kept the same or separated from that in the film and the song, and in the end they decided to go with the latter concept.

 After the shooting was over, Madonna was busy in the recording sessions for her fifth studio album, Erotica with producer Shep Pettibone.
 Throughout January–March 1992, Madonna and Pettibone worked on demos for the album and finally decided on 15 of them.
 When Lars called Madonna and asked her to record a song for the film, the singer and Pettibone had just completed working on the ballad "Rain".
 Madonna admitted that she did not have any material for the film and Lars explained that Marshall wanted only a ballad.
 Pettibone composed a track the same night and Madonna had some ideas she wanted to incorporate.
 She came up with the melody of "This Used to Be My Playground" by humming over computer-generated chords and rewrote a string arrangement while an orchestra waited in the studio.
 During an interview with The Guardian, Madonna described the process as "assignment writing" since it was completely separate from her Erotica sessions.
 It took them two days to write and produce the song, and the final version was submitted to Marshall's team.
 Lars recalled that they "immediately loved it...
 We all thought it would be a very successful record and we knew right away it would be perfect."

-Due to contractual reasons, the track could not be included on the official A League of Their Own soundtrack; instead, it was included on the compilation Barcelona Gold, which was released to promote the 1992 Barcelona Summer Olympics.
+For contractual reasons, the track could not be included on the official A League of Their Own soundtrack; instead, it was included on the compilation Barcelona Gold, which was released to promote the 1992 Barcelona Summer Olympics.
 "This Used to Be My Playground" was officially released as a standalone single to promote the film, on June 16, 1992, by Warner Bros.
 Records.
 The song was later included on Madonna's 1995 ballad compilation album Something to Remember.